Kilternan: Location

-Separated from the continuous built-up Dublin area, Kilternan is a suburban village in rural surroundings at the crossroads of the R117 and R116 regional roads.
+Kilternan is a suburban village in rural surroundings at the crossroads of the R117 and R116 regional roads.

 Features

-Kilternan's most notable buildings are the Church of Ireland Parish Church of Kilternan which dates from 1826, the timber-built Catholic Church of Our Lady of the Wayside (Blessed and Dedicated on 14 July 1929), or 'The Blue Church' as it is known locally after its Marian colour, and the former Golden Ball now branded as "Farmer Browns" pub.
+Kilternan's most notable buildings are the Church of Ireland Parish Church of Kilternan which dates from 1826, the timber-built Catholic Church of Our Lady of the Wayside (Blessed and Dedicated on 14 July 1929), or 'The Blue Church' as it is known locally after its Marian colour, and the Golden Ball pub.
 These names are joined at the local soccer club, Wayside Celtic whose ground is known as The Golden Ball.
 Kilternan is also home to two rugby clubs, De La Salle Palmerston and Old Wesley RFC known locally as Salmo and Wezz whose grounds are located at Kirwan Park (DLSP) and on the Ballycorus road (Wesley).
 Kirwan Park is located at the northern end of the village, while Ballycorus road is located at the southern end of the village.
 Kilternan is also home to Carrickmines Equestrian centre which is located on Glenamuck road.
 Kilternan lacks a traditional village centre or 'Main Street'.
 It is the location of Ireland's only (artificial) ski slope.